infrasonar/docs/docs/documentation/application/assets.md

 Configuring an asset involves the following steps:

 1. Enter an asset name.<br>
-   We strongly suggest entering the correct hostname here, but do not enforce this.
+   *We strongly suggest entering the correct hostname here, but do not enforce this.*
 2. Enter an optional description.
 3. Select the mode.<br>
    *This is usually normal.*
 4. Select the zone.
 5. Select the [collectors](../collectors/probes/index.md) you want to use.
-6. Enter the coreect labels for this aset.
+6. Enter the correct labels for this asset.

 ## Advanced asset configuration